 End of family violence related deaths in sight

-Cultural, religious leaders and secular death carers come together on best practices for healing
+Cultural/religious leaders and secular death carers come together on best practices for healing

-Community conversation hubs are popping up around Victoria as part of a crosscultural and interfaith effort to increase death literacy and sharing of best practice in after-death and grief care.
+Community conversation hubs are popping up around Victoria as part of a crosscultural and interfaith effort to increase death literacy and the sharing of best practice in after-death and grief care.

 100-year-old baby!
 First Boomer celebrates centenary

-The first member of the Baby Boomer generation to turn 100 says says longevity is 'all about the cake'.
+The first member of the Baby Boomer generation to turn 100 says says that longevity is 'all about the cake'.

 Melbourne commemorates 10 years since last car-related death